-Making effective CPS Intake decisions requires county child welfare workers to have competent interviewing skills, awareness of the information needed, the skill to organize and analyze information, to arrive at accurate conclusions, and the ability to be supportive of reporters.
-The reporter's information/impression regarding the allegations needs to be listened to and documented on the structured intake tool, and to make the reporter feel he or she has been heard.
-Each reporter must be supported in their decision to make a report and their concerns addressed.
-Concerns may range from fear that the family will retaliate to fear of having to testify in court.
-It is important to understand that it is often very difficult for the reporter to make the call.
-The telephone call usually comes after much thought has been given to the possible consequences to the child and family.
-More than likely, the reporter has considered that it would be easier to do nothing or that the CPS system may not be able to help the family.
-It is difficult for a reporter to think that the call will help the family rather than hurt them.
-While gathering information from the reporter, the distinction between events and judgement is important.
-The position of the reporter can be determined from a compilation of the judgements the reporter is making about the case.
-CPS county child welfare workers will be able to make better decisions about the case if they have a good understanding of the reporter's position.
-Helpful questions that can be used to establish the reporter's position include:

-- 1. What, in your view are the worst aspects of the behavior you are talking about? - 2.
-What convinced you to call us now? - 3.
-What have you done (besides making the report) to address the problem? - 4.
-What do you see as the cause of the problem? - 5.
-Have you talked about these matters with anyone who knows the family?
+Brotocol What you must do Cuidance - How you chould do it Protocol - What you must do Guidance - How you should do it RESPONSE TIMES Making effective CPS Intake decisions requires county child welfare workers to Response times include responding to and fully initiating have competent interviewing skills, awareness of the information needed, the skill screened in reports of abuse, neglect, and/or dependency.
+The to organize and analyze information, to arrive at accurate conclusions, and the timeframe to complete an initiation begins at the time the ability to be supportive of reporters.
+The reporter's information/impression reporter contacts the county child welfare services agency.
+A regarding the allegations needs to be listened to and documented on the report is not considered initiated until all victim children have structured intake tool, and to make the reporter feel he or she has been heard. been interviewed thoroughly regarding the allegations.
+Local county child welfare agencies must provide Child Protective Each reporter must be supported in their decision to make a report and their Services, including Intake, 24 hours per day, 7 days per week, concerns addressed.
+Concerns may range from fear that the family will retaliate to and begin the initiation process immediately in emergency fear of having to testify in court.
+It is important to understand that it is often very situations. difficult for the reporter to make the call.
+The telephone call usually comes after much thought has been given to the possible consequences to the child and Collection of Information and Assessing Agency History family.
+More than likely, the reporter has considered that it would be easier to do The county child welfare worker must gather sufficient nothing or that the CPS system may not be able to help the family.
+It is difficult for information from the reporter to be able to: a reporter to think that the call will help the family rather than hurt them.
+While Identify and locate case participants (child(ren), parents, gathering information from the reporter, the distinction between events and or primary caretaker) and; judgement is important.
+The position of the reporter can be determined from a Determine if the report meets the statutory guidelines compilation of the judgements the reporter is making about the case.
+CPS county for child maltreatment; child welfare workers will be able to make better decisions about the case if they Assess the seriousness of the child's situation; and have a good understanding of the reporter's position.
+Helpful questions that can Understand the relationship of the reporter to the be used to establish the reporter's position include: family and the motives of the reporter.
+1. What, in your view are the worst aspects of the behavior you are talking Identify collaterals who may have additional information about? for the assessment (medical/behavioral health care 2.
+What convinced you to call us now? providers, teachers, friends, family, or others) and their 3.
+What have you done (besides making the report) to address the problem? relationship to the alleged victim child(ren).
+4. What do you see as the cause of the problem? relationship to the aneged victim children).
+5. Have you talked about these matters with anyone who knows the family?
 Would others agree with your perspective?
-What would they say? - 6.
-Would the parents of the family agree with your assessment of the situation?
+What would they say?
+The county child welfare worker must check CWIS services 6.
+Would the parents of the family agree with your assessment of the history and/or county agency records to determine if the case situation? participants (family or child) has been reported/known to the